 You can also vary the colors of the coating and the sprinkles to make these berries for other holidays, birthday parties, or showers.

 You can skip the double-dipping and just roll it in sprinkles the first time you dip the berries in chocolate, but it's messier and more difficult to control.

-- Refrigerate the tray until the white chocolate is completely set, and store the strawberries in the refrigerator until ready to serve.
+Refrigerate the tray until the white chocolate is completely set.
+Refrigerate until ready to serve.

 - These candies are best enjoyed the same day they are made.